Talmage-Hilton/Stat-386-Blog/_posts/2024-03-06-data-curation.md

 #=> 100.0
 {%- endhighlight -%}

-Sure enough, our code is correct!
-You can use this as a model to find the other variables for the player.
+Sure enough, this is Erling Haaland's potential!
+This example code can easily be modified to find Haaland's other variables.
 Once you find the correct tag and class, you can scrape whatever you need!

 ### Step 4: Build for Loop